Dussehra Wishes 2022

 Bheema kills Kichaka, Duryodhana, after hearing the death of Kichaka attacks Virata and seals their cattle to uncover Pandava’s anonymity.
 Uttar takes Brihannala with him as a charioteer, as suggested by Draupadi.

 After seeing the Kaurava army, Uttar ran away.
 Then Arjuna goes to the Shami tree and worships the tree for safeguarding the weapons.
 Arjuna fights and defeats Duryodhana, Bhishma, Drona, Aswathama, Karna, and the Kuru army.
-Arjuna won the war and attained victory, on his name the festival named Vijayadashami.
+Arjuna won the war and attained victory at the festival named Vijayadashami.

 Dussehra Celebrations in Different Regions

-In north India, the festival is celebrate in honor of Rama.
+In north India, the festival is in honour of Rama.
 People there do Ramayana dramas dances at outdoor fairs by featuring the status of Ravana, Kumbhakarna, and Meghanada.
-People burn the status with a bonfire on the evening of Dussehra or Vijayadashami.
+People burn the group with a bonfire on Dussehra or Vijayadashami.

-In Kullu, Dussehra is celebrate in the Kullu valley of Himachal Pradesh.
+In Kullu, it is in the Kullu valley of Himachal Pradesh.
 A large fair is notable and every year witnesses half a million people.
-Kullu’s special feature of Dussehra is the arrival of floating deities from nearby regions and their journey to Kullu.
+Kullu’s unique feature of Dussehra is the arrival of floating deities from nearby regions and their journey to Kullu.

-The south India festival starts with Durga Pooja, lighting up the temples, displaying colorful sculptures, and naming it golu.
-In Mysore, at Chamundeshwari temple, people host competitions, dances, sing, fireworks displayed, even do military parades and charities given to the public.
+The south India festival starts with Durga Pooja, lighting up the temples, displaying colourful sculptures, and naming it golu.
+In Mysore, at Chamundeshwari temple, people host competitions, dances, sing, fireworks shows, even do military parades and charities given to the public.

-Goddess Saraswati is also worship along with instruments during the festival.
-People clean and worships their instruments, tools working with their livelihood during the festival for Goddess Durga and Saraswati.
+Goddess Saraswati is also worshipped along with instruments during the festival.
+People clean and honour their agents, tools working with their livelihood during the Goddess Durga and Saraswati festival.

-In Gujarat, both Lord Rama and Goddess Durga worshipped for their victory over evil on Dussehra.
-People do fasting, prayers at temples, and play their regional dance Dandiya Raas with colorfully decorated sticks.
+Lord Rama and Goddess Durga in Gujarat worshipped their victory over evil on Dussehra.
+People do fasting, prayers at temples, and play their regional dance Dandiya Raas with colourfully decorated sticks.
 People also do the Garba by wearing their traditional dress throughout the night.

 The people play Taranga, and it plays an important role.
-In Maharashtra, the festival is called Dasara.
+In Maharashtra, Dasara is the festival.
 The deity of Durga was installed and worshipped for ten days, Navratri, and immersed in the water on the tenth day.

-Vijayadashami here is called Bijoya Dashomi and celebrated on the next day of Dasara.
-People here mark their faces with sindoor and wear red clothes.
+People here celebrate Bijoya Dashomi on the next day of Dasara, mark their faces with sindoor and wear red clothes.
 Bengalis here sing emotional songs and bid goodbye to the Goddess Durga.
 Some communities in Varanasi visit the Durga Temple on the eleventh day, called Ekadashi.

 When is Dussehra Festival this year?